osamaalmughanni/Kumiko/Kumiko/eula.md

 ## Subscription Plans

-The Software is free to use; however, it is important to address certain critical considerations.
-In order to uphold a robust and secure environment, certain features and functionalities may not be accessible to all users.
-These limitations are imposed to ensure the utmost integrity and protection against potential vulnerabilities and security threats.
-While we understand the desire for unrestricted access and the sharing of scripts, it is imperative to prioritize the security and stability of the tool.
+Although the Software is available for free use, it is necessary to address certain crucial considerations.
+To ensure a strong and secure environment, certain features and functionalities may not be accessible to all users.
+These limitations are in place to guarantee the utmost integrity and protection against potential vulnerabilities and security threats.
+While we understand the desire for unrestricted access and script sharing, it is essential to prioritize the security and stability of the tool.

-To maintain the highest standards of security, we offer subscription plans that provide enhanced features and functionalities.
-These paid plans undergo rigorous scrutiny to ensure they meet the stringent criteria required for safeguarding your valuable data and preventing any unauthorized activities.
-Please contact us at `mail@getkumiko.com` for further details.
+To maintain the highest security standards, we offer subscription plans that provide enhanced features and functionalities.
+These paid plans undergo thorough scrutiny to ensure they meet strict criteria for safeguarding your valuable data and preventing any unauthorized activities.
+For more information about these plans, please contact us at mail@getkumiko.com.

 ## Disclaimer of Warranties